What is the average mortgage refinance cost?

 Prepaid costs: taxes, interest & escrow

-Prepaid costs are expenses you pay in advance to ensure your mortgage is set up smoothly from day one.
+Prepaid costs are expenses you pay in advance to help ensure your mortgage is set up smoothly from day one.
 These aren’t lender profit—they’re just part of managing your loan properly.
 Still, they do affect how much cash you’ll need at closing.

 Here’s what to look for: